 - tending to promote or assist

 - Preservation refers to an organism’s preservation of itself

 - Health refers to that of an organism

 Thus, normal conditions support the organism in preserving its own health.
 Hygiene means self-preservation through providing oneself the normal conditions of life.
-This whole meaning hides in the dictionary’s definition.
+This whole meaning hides within the dictionary’s definition.
 Natural Hygiene, as the standard bearer of the whole tradition of hygiene, makes it explicit.

-Now we can elaborate on self-preservation, which:
+Now we can elaborate on self-preservation.
+It:

 - is the defining characteristic of all organisms

 - occurs at every scale: cells, organs, systems, and the organism as a whole